 Do flat irons damage hair?

-“Even with the best heat protectants in the game, heat is not something you should be exposing your hair to every day,” added Bertin.
-He said those with afro-textured hair should consider flat ironing their hair at most once a week because "our hair is naturally more fragile and dry, so flat ironing any more than that is a huge no-no," he added.
+“Even with the best heat protectants in the game, heat is not something you should be exposing your hair to every day,” said Bertin.
+Those with afro-textured hair, for example, should consider flat ironing their hair at most once a week because "our hair is naturally more fragile and dry, so flat ironing any more than that is a huge no-no," he added.